rouvinerh/tp/docs/UserGuide.md

 Format: <code style="color: #D85D43;">health /h:period /start:START_DATE [/end:END_DATE]</code>

-* `START_DATE` is `DD-MM-YYYY` format (i.e. `19-03-2024`) representing the first day of period flow which is also the first day of the cycle.
+* `START_DATE` is `DD-MM-YYYY` format (i.e. `19-03-2024`) representing the first day of period flow, which is also the first day of the cycle.

 * `END_DATE` is `DD-MM-YYYY` format (i.e. `19-03-2024`) representing the last day of period flow.
 This parameter is **optional** and can be added once the period flow ends.
-To add an end date for a specific period, you need to input the correct corresponding start date.
+To add the end date, use the command with `START_DATE` being the corresponding start date and `END_DATE` being the end date to be added.

+> ⚠️ Both start and end dates specified cannot be later than the current date!

+> ⚠️ The start date of a new period entry must come after the end date of the previous period entry.

 > ⚠️ An outstanding period entry must have an end date specified before a new entry can be added.

+> ⚠️ PulsePilot **does not** impose minimum or maximum length requirements for menstrual cycles, as underlying medical conditions can cause variations in cycle lengths.
+>
+> PulsePilot will only **notify** you if your cycle length is beyond the healthy range of **2 - 7 days**.

 Examples: